sohilww/DotNet-From-Zero-by-Soheil-Karami/docs/DotNetFromZeroBySoheilKarami/docs/Contents/Session1/04-Classes-constructors-properties-inheritance/03-what-is-OOP.md

 | **Encapsulation** | Keeps internal data safe and exposes only what’s necessary         |
 | **Abstraction**   | Hides irrelevant details and shows only what’s essential           |

----

 🟨 **Question for students**

 - Why might OOP help us scale better than copy-pasting code?
 - Which part of your real life could be modeled as an object?

----

 🟦 **Practice**

 - Think about how our `Tree` example can benefit from being written in OOP style.
 - What behaviors are shared?
 - What parts are unique to each tree?

----

-In the next section, we’ll start applying these OOP principles to improve our tree classes — starting with **Inheritance**.